 Harry Potter fans will especially enjoy this journey as parts of Harry Potter and the Half-Blood Prince were shot along this route.

-5. Venture into the remote regions of the Arctic Circle
+5. Venture into the remote Arctic Circle

 Voyage north to Tromsø and discover a city bustling with culture, history and direct access to the great outdoors.